Agar.io: Similar ".io" games

 Inspired by Agar.io's success, Steven Howse released the snake-themed Slither.io in March 2016.
 The game soon reached the top 10 most downloaded apps on iOS and Android, buoyed by the similar word-of-mouth and attention from YouTubers that had propelled Agar.io.
 By June, Slither.io had hit over sixty million daily players.
 It eclipsed Agar.io's popularity, pushing it to second place to become the most Googled game of 2016.

-The rapid rise of Agar.io and Slither.io led to the beginning of a new genre of browser games, dubbed ".io games" for the domain name they use.
-Characterized by simple graphics and gameplay in a free for all multiplayer arena, .io games received around 192 million visits in 2017.
+The rapid rise of Agar.io and Slither.io led to the beginning of a new genre of browser games, dubbed ".io games" for the domain name they use, .io.
+Characterized by simple graphics and gameplay in a free-for-all multiplayer arena, .io games received around 192 million visits in 2017.
 Many .io shooters launched after Slither.ioValadares released Diep.io in July 2016.
 Miniclip also began developing new .io games.

+The large number of such games led to the fragmentation of the user base, with too many games and not enough human players.
+This led to the implementation of video game bots within the servers of the game.
+Essentially, the purpose of the bots was to keep the lobbies full, which would increase the chances of having real players remain within the game.
+This raised ethical concerns, especially because game developers were not making clear that the players were competing against artificial intelligence within the game, damaging its social experience.
+This was not the case with Agar.io alone: Hole.io was also suspected of having bots within the arena.
+Players were able to prove this by turning off the internet during the middle of the game, and the game was able to continue without interruption.